 Focus Area 1

 Microbial communities are pervasive throughout Earth.
 However, experimental limitations to quantitatively characterize the members and role of these communities often hinders the study of community composition and interspecies interactions at a deeper level.
 This provides a challenge for an in-depth and mechanistic understanding of the role of microbial communities.
-Through the integration of in situ genome sequencing, metatranscriptomic analysis, and modeling, I have been able to obtain quantitative information about interspecies interactions between individual species.
+Through the integration of multi-omics analysis and genome-scale metabolic modeling, we have been able to obtain quantitative information about interspecies interactions between individual species.
 Deploying this advanced quantitative biology toolbox in conjunction with systems biology approaches allows for a mechanistic understanding of interactions and the capability to predict phenotypes under diverse environmental and genetic stages.
-Over the last few years, I have developed these community systems biology methods to understand interactions between phototrophs and heterotrophs to understand different earth ecosystems as well as for sustainable growth and bioproduction applications.
+Over the last few years, we have developed these community systems biology methods to understand interactions between phototrophs and heterotrophs as well as pathogens and nonpathogens under different earth ecosystems and host-specific microenvironments.

 Focus Area 2